 Many managers take the approach that the review can’t be all positive, so they try to balance the good things with bad, Cooper says.
 It goes without saying, but no one likes to hear about what they’re not doing right.

 Ideally, you won’t be caught off guard by any of the feedback you receive, but you should sincerely listen to it.
 “Whether you agree with it or not, that’s what’s being talked about and it could very well affect your future employment,” Cooper says.

 After you absorb it, assure your manager that you’re committed to working on the points raised.
 Explain that you’d like to schedule follow-ups, so you can show you took the review seriously and have improved on what was discussed, suggests Cooper.
 Start by requesting meetings every other month so you’re not annoying your manager or taking up big blocks of calendar time.

-Above all, avoid slipping into defensive mode.
+Above all, avoid being defensive.
 “Anyone who truly wants to grow within the organization should be able to take constructive criticism,” Theodorou says.
-Steal Cooper’s stay-calm trick: write down what your boss is saying as he’s saying it.
+Steal Cooper’s stay-calm trick: Write down what your boss is saying as he’s saying it.
 “It helps focus your energies away from being angry and gives you something to do other than listen helplessly,” he says.

 Make the Case for a Raise